7 Worst Eating Habits Causing Inflammation & Aging You Faster

-Eating processed junk foods.
+You're eating processed junk foods.

 "When processed foods alter the bacteria that live in our gut, this triggers an altered immune response leading to chronic inflammation," says Kathryn Piper, RDN, LD, of The Age-Defying Dietitian.
 "Diabetes, heart disease, and dementia have been linked to chronic inflammation."

-Not eating enough fiber.
+You're not eating enough fiber.

-The remedy for an unhealthy microbiome is avoiding ultra-processed foods and making a habit of getting more dietary fiber, ideally 25 to 38 grams per day from foods like whole grains, fruits, vegetables, nuts, seeds, beans, lentils, and legumes, says Goodson.
+The remedy for an unhealthy microbiome is avoiding ultra-processed foods and making a habit of getting more dietary fiber, ideally 25 to 38 grams per day from foods like whole grains, fruits, vegetables, nuts, seeds, beans, lentils, and legumes, suggests Goodson.

 "Very few people eat enough fiber, but if you want to age gracefully with positive gut health and a healthy cholesterol, fiber is the key," says Goodson.
 "Make your goal to get 4 to 6 grams of fiber at every meal and snack throughout the day."

 Drinking any alcohol may increase inflammation in your body, and excessive alcohol intake definitely increases your risk of chronic low-grade inflammation among other health hazards, says Piper.
 In fact, one study published in Alcohol Research found that chronic alcohol consumption was associated with intestinal inflammation, as well as negative altering of the gut microbiome.

-Eating a lot of foods containing gluten.
+You're eating a lot of foods that contain gluten.

 Gluten is a protein found in wheat and other grains, which means it shows up in bread, pizza crust, pasta, baked goods, and cereals.
 Although many people digest gluten without issue, people who are sensitive to gluten (a condition called nonceliac gluten sensitivity) experience a different type of immune response that causes an inflammatory effect, according to a 2020 study in Gastroenterology.

-"If someone experiences gut issues, has been diagnosed with an autoimmune disease, or has had unexplained chronic symptoms that put them on the path to an autoimmune disease or another serious diagnosis, then going gluten-free will likely help," says Jenny Levine Finke, a Certified Integrative Nutrition Coach, and author of Dear Gluten, It's Not Me, It's You.
+"If someone experiences gut issues, has been diagnosed with an autoimmune disease, or has had unexplained chronic symptoms that put them on the path to an autoimmune disease or another serious diagnosis, then going gluten-free will likely help," says Jenny Levine Finke, a certified integrative nutrition coach and author of Dear Gluten, It's Not Me, It's You.

-In a 2022 study published in Nutrition Reviews, researchers found that a gluten-free diet can "ameliorate" autoimmune-related symptoms in 64.7% of those with a nonceliac autoimmune disease.
+In a 2022 study published in Nutrition Reviews, researchers found that a gluten-free diet can "ameliorate" autoimmune-related symptoms in 64.7% of those with a non-celiac autoimmune disease.
 For clues to where you stand with gluten, ask your doctor or dietitian to know what's good for you as an individual.